Checkpoints

 The hash chain protects entry-to-entry integrity, but a checkpoint gives you a signed anchor for the current chain head.

 That matters because without external anchors, an attacker with enough control could theoretically rewrite the entire ledger and produce a fresh internal chain.
-A checkpoint provides a signed state you can compare against later.
+A checkpoint provides a signed state you can compare against later — and external anchoring (v1.11) copies that signed state out of the database entirely, so even a full rewrite is caught by chronicle:verify --anchors.

 Creating a checkpoint